FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Experimental Results

-For example, Reddit's users likely provide different texts such that the distances between benign models are high while the distances between poisoned models are low as they are trained for the same backdoor.
-FoolsGold is only effective on the Reddit dataset ($\tpr = 100\%$) because it works well on highly non-independent and identically distributed (non-IID) data (cf.~\sect\ref{sec:related-work}).
-Similarly, AFA only mitigates backdooring on the \cifar dataset since the data are highly IID (each client is assigned a random set of images) such that the benign models share similar distances to the global model (cf.~\sect\ref{sec:related-work}).
-The differential privacy-based defense is effective, but it significantly reduces \ma.
+\textbf{Comparison to existing defenses.} \revisionChanged{We compare \ourname to existing defenses: Krum~\cite{blanchard}, FoolsGold~\cite{fung}, Auror~\cite{shen}, Adaptive Federated Averaging (AFA) \cite{munoz}, Median~\cite{yin2018byzantine} and a generalized differential privacy (DP) approach~\cite{bagdasaryan, mcmahan2018iclrClipping}.}{} Tab.~\ref{tab:effectiveness-all} shows that \ourname is effective for all 3 datasets, while previous works either fail to mitigate backdoors or reduce the main task accuracy.
+Krum, FoolsGold, Auror, and AFA do not effectively remove poisoned models and \ba often remains at $100\%$.
+Also, some defenses make the attack even more successful than without defense.
+Since they remove many benign updates (cf.~\sect\ref{app:eval-each-component}) but fail to remove a sufficient number of poisoned updates, these defenses increase the \pmr and, therefore, also the impact of the attack. \revisionChanged{Some defenses, e.g., Krum~\cite{blanchard}, Auror~\cite{shen} or AFA~\cite{munoz} are not able to handle non-iid data scenarios like Reddit.}{} In contrast, FoolsGold is only effective on the Reddit dataset ($\tpr = 100\%$) because it works well on highly non-independent and identically distributed (non-IID) data (cf.~\sect\ref{sec:related-work}).
+Similarly, AFA only mitigates backdoors on the \cifar dataset since the data are highly IID (each client is assigned a random set of images) such that the benign models share similar distances to the global model (cf.~\sect\ref{sec:related-work}).
+Additionally, the model's \ma is negatively impacted.\\ The DP-based defense is effective, but it significantly reduces \ma.
 For example, it performs best on the \cifar dataset with $\ba= 0$, but \ma decreases to $78.9\%$ while \ourname increases \ma to $91.9\%$ which is close to the benign setting (no attacks), where $\ma = 92.2\%$.